ekristen/libnuke/README.md

 ## Packages

-I strongly dislike using the `internal` directory in any open-source Golang project.
-Therefore, everything is in `pkg` and exported wherever possible to allow others to use it.
+I strongly dislike the use of the `internal` directory in any open source Golang project.
+Therefore, everything is in the `pkg` directory and exported wherever possible to allow others to use it.
+This project follows the semver model, so breaking changes will be made in a way that is compatible with semver.

+### config

+This provides the configuration for libnuke.
+It contains the configuration for all the accounts, regions, and resource types.
+It also contains the presets that can be used to apply a set of filters to a nuke process.
+The configuration is loaded from a YAML file and is meant to be used by the implementing tool.
+Use of the configuration is not required but is recommended.
+The configuration can be implemented a specific way for each tool providing it has the necessary methods available.

 ### errors

-These are common errors that need to be handled by the library.
+This provides common errors that can be used throughout the library for handling of resource errors

-### featureflag

-This allows arbitrary settings to be passed into the library to enable/disable certain features.

 ### filter

-This allows resources to be filtered on a number of different scenarios.
+This provides a way to filter resources based on a set of criteria.

 ### log